aapashkov/generic-metagenomics/readme.md

-# Generic metagenomics: A general purpose pipeline for metagenomics analyses
+# Generic metagenomics: A general purpose pipeline for metagenomics analyses (rhizosphere branch)

 > [!CAUTION]
 > **This pipeline is still experimental**.
 Use at your own risk.